-- Under the Data Access tabbed panel, open

-- Data Source IGB Quickload > RNASeq > Loraine Lab > Mixed Cold > SM > Reads

-- Click the checkboxes next to data sets named:

-- Control, alignments
+- Under the Data Access tabbed panel, open - Data Source IGB Quickload > RNASeq > Loraine Lab > Mixed Cold > SM > Reads Click the sheekbeyee part to dote acts period. - Click the checkboxes next to data sets named: - Control, alignmentsCold, alignments

-- Cold, alignments

 Please Note: When you click the checkboxes, IGB will access the files to make sure they are readable, but it won't immediately start loading the data.
 The reason for this is that many genomic data sets, especially next-generation sequencing data, are very large.
 To save memory and time, IGB gives you a chance to zoom and pan to a region you are most interested in viewing before loading the data into the viewer.